Best practices

 }

 To sync events, an event name is required.
-The time field should be formatted as an ISO 8601 string or in yyyy-MM-dd'T'HH:mm:ss:SSSZ format.
-If the time field is not present, the UPDATED_AT column value is used as the event time.
+Format the time field as an ISO 8601 string or in yyyy-MM-dd'T'HH:mm:ss:SSSZ format.
+If the time field is not present, Braze uses the UPDATED_AT column value as the event time.
 Other fields including app_id and properties are optional.

 Note that you can only sync one event per row.